 Cerberus FTP Server Professional and Enterprise editions support automatically replicating users and settings from a primary or master server to other running Cerberus FTP Server machines.
 This capability allows administrators to maintain active backups of a main server in case of failure, or to ensure a cluster of servers contain identical configurations while only having to manage one machine.

-The Synchronization Manager is used from the machine you want to use as the primary server.
-The Manager allows an administrator to designate one or more running Cerberus instances for syncing.
+The Synchronization Manager is setup on the machine you want to use as the primary server (the one whose settings you wish to replicate to other servers).
+The manager allows an administrator to designate one or more running Cerberus instances for syncing.
 With the exception of machine-specific configuration information (discussed below), the other servers become exact copies of the primary server.
 Each server that is being synced to will have its users and settings replaced by the users and settings on the primary server.

 The replication process can be configured to occur at regular intervals to ensure that all of your synced servers are kept current with the primary server.